Want the secondhand scoop?

 In addition, “goods that are made in the U.S. and are repaired or altered across the border — for example, a specialized good in the U.S. might require repair in Canada, or vice versa,” would not be subject to the surtax, according to the CBSA's documentation.
 However, “if the good were in Canada, it would need to already be duty paid.”

-Why is the tariff for made-in-China goods now higher for small parcels than it is for large ones?
+Why is the tariff for made-in-China goods now higher for low-value parcels than it is for high-value parcels?

-Starting May 14, the tariff for goods entering the U.S. that are made in China, Hong Kong or Macau valued over US$800, as well as goods arriving under US$800 via courier or commercial carrier, is 30 per cent.
-This is part of a temporary "pause" on the back-and-forth raising of tariffs.
+The tariff for goods entering the U.S. that are made in China, Hong Kong or Macau valued over US$800 is 30 per cent.
+This is part of a temporary "pause" on the back-and-forth raising of tariffs, until Nov.
+10.

-But the tariffs for those same country-of-origin goods valued at or under US$800 entering via mail (e.g., USPS) are 54 per cent.
+But the tariffs for those same country-of-origin goods valued at or under US$800 entering via commercial carrier are 54 per cent, and entering via mail (e.g., USPS) either receive a duty of 54 per cent OR a flat fee of $100 per item, until Nov.
+10.

-In theory, you could have an item valued at US$600 coming via mail that receives a duty at 54 per cent of US$324 and a US$100 flat fee totalling US$424, and an item valued at US$810 coming via courier that receives a duty at 30 per cent of US$243.
+You could have an item valued at US$600 arriving via mail that receives a flat fee of $100, and an item valued at US$600 arriving via courier that receives a 54 per cent duty, or US$324.
+Meanwhile, an item valued at US$810 arriving via courier receives a duty at 30 per cent, or US$243.

-The heavy tariffs on “small parcels” (the catch-all term for items valued at or under US$800) are intended to discourage the high-volume, low-cost goods arriving from Chinese manufacturers including SHEIN and Temu.
+The heavy tariffs on “small parcels” (the catch-all term for items valued at or under US$800) are intended to target and gain revenue from the high-volume, low-cost goods arriving from Chinese manufacturers including SHEIN and Temu.

-Unfortunately, as of this moment, small businesses that move low-value parcels across the border via mail are also affected by this rule.
+Unfortunately, as of this moment, small businesses that move low-value parcels across the border are also affected by this rule.

 Under the United States-Mexico-Canada (USMCA/CUSMA/T-MEC) free trade agreement, many classifications of antiques over 100 years old, or over 250 years old, were exempt from tariffs and duties.